splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux-manual.rst

 * You need to have root privileges.
 * Download the appropriate ``splunk-otel-auto-instrumentation`` Debian or RPM package for the target system in GitHub at :new-page:`Splunk OTel Collector releases <https://github.com/signalfx/splunk-otel-collector/releases>`.
-* Replace ``<path to splunk-otel-auto-instrumentation deb/rpm>`` with the local path to the downloaded Auto Instrumentation package.
+* Replace ``<path to splunk-otel-auto-instrumentation deb/rpm>`` with the local path to the downloaded zero-code instrumentation package.

-Run the following commands to install the Auto Instrumentation package:
+Run the following commands to install the zero-code instrumentation package:

 .. tabs::